trailofbits/binary_type_inference/README.md

 # Binary Type Inference

-Implements the generation and solving of subtyping constraints over the json PCODE IR implemented in [CWE Checker](https://github.com/fkie-cad/cwe_checker)
+Implements the generation and solving of subtyping constraints over the json PCODE IR implemented in [CWE Checker](https://github.com/fkie-cad/cwe_checker).
+`binary_to_types` takes a binary, it's cwe checker JSON IR and some subtyping information then produces a json or protobuf representation of the ctypes.

 ## Prerequisites
 * A rust stable toolchain (install via rustup)